anmoltalwar2699/Ultimate-Telegram-Bulk-Media-Downloader/README.md

 Required Libraries
 After installing Python and pip, install the necessary libraries using these commands:

-$ pip install telethon
+$pip install telethon

-$ pip install python-dotenv
+$pip install python-dotenv

 Installation
 Download the Tele Downloader folder from the repository.